Neidley/Neidley.github.io/_portfolio/mobilemines.md

 #### Results

-> _I was worried how the open source community would receive me.
-Like most things,
-> communication is key.
+> _communication with open source is key.
 Creating issues that would allow contributors to be creative
-> and attract contributors was especially satisfying._
+> and attract contributors was especially gratifying._

 #### Conclusion

-What were your doubts going into the project?

-* _Ridicule and looking stupid._
+Thoughts?

+* _Asking concise questions and keeping issues simple helped attract contributors to the project_

 What surprised you the most?